We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 Contamination from anything that they have touched since they last washed their hands can get transferred to their face, and the mask they are wearing, “fiddling with”.

-Masks are uncomfortable to wear, they slip, they lead to increased sweating, they itch,
+Masks are uncomfortable to wear, they slip, they lead to increased sweating, they itch, particularly in a warm indoor environment,

 – consequently it’s almost inevitable that you will touch your face far more regularly whilst wearing one.